zshi719/2025-Data-24100/project_assignments/part_5.md

 $$ \mathrm{return} = \sum_{\mathrm{holdings}} \mathrm{num\_shares} \left( \mathrm{close}_{\mathrm{sales\_date}} - \mathrm{open}_{\mathrm{purchase\_date}} \right) $$

-- To determine a "valid" date when adding a stock to an account you should verify that the symbol-date combination exists in the data.
-If the combination does not exist, then return a 400.
-This is important since if the date does not exist then calculating the return would not be possible.
+- To determine a "valid" date when adding a stock to an account you should verify that both the `purchase_date` and `sale_date` symbol-date combinations exist in the data.
+If either combination does not exist, then return a 400.
+This is important since if either date does not exist then calculating the return would not be possible.

 - You should not be able to add stocks to an account that does not exist.